Everyone has heard of Mailchimp, it is the most popular email marketing platform on the market.

 How Much of The Email Provider Market Does Mailchimp Own?

-According to Datanyze, Mailchimp owns 66.67% of the email market share.
-That's about 6% less than the last time we updated this article in January 2022.
+According to Datanyze, Mailchimp owns 67.54% of the email market share.
+That's about 5% less compared to our January 2022 update.

 But why are they losing market share?
 The most likely explanation is that, after having reduced the allowances of their famous free plan several times now, people are switching to other free email marketing services.